|

 admiration for the old man's doggedness.

-and although at first glance one could possibly claim this to be a road
+at first glance one could possibly claim this to be a road movie since

-movie since it involves cars and roads, it is as far from the ethos
+it involves cars and roads, it is as far from the ethos of the road

-of the road movie genre as is possible.
-This is a nihilistic film, where
+movie genre as is possible.
+This is a nihilistic film, where no one

-no one seeks redemption.
-Characters seek perverted sex and are stimulated
+seeks redemption.
+Characters seek perverted sex and are stimulated by

 Crash is less about the road than sexual obsessions.
 In a landscape